utiscc/utiscc.gitub.io/nspasteboard.md

 * Updated June 19, 2020 with https URLs and List of Applications.
 * Duplicated May 31, 2024 from [https://nspasteboard.org/](https://nspasteboard.org/), now hosted on github pages under the utis.cc domain.

+## Contact

+tempelmann+utiscc@gmail.com

+Or submit a change to this page through github